paolosalvatori/ServiceBusExplorer/README.md

 Service Bus supports two distinct messaging patterns: Azure Relay and Service Bus Messaging.

 For more information, feel free to read the official documentation [here](https://docs.microsoft.com/en-us/azure/service-bus-messaging/service-bus-messaging-overview).

+# Service Bus Explorer for Windows Server
+The Service Bus Explorer 2.1.3.0 can be used with the Service Bus 1.1.
+The Service Bus Explorer 2.1 uses the [Microsoft.ServiceBus.dll](http://www.nuget.org/packages/WindowsAzure.ServiceBus/) client library which is compatible with the Service Bus for Windows Server 1.1 RTM version.
+You can download the source code of the Service Bus Explorer v2.X [here](https://github.com/paolosalvatori/ServiceBusExplorer/releases/tag/2.1.0).

 # GitHub
 The source code of the tool is now availale on [GitHub](https://github.com/paolosalvatori/ServiceBusExplorer) as a public project.
 Now you have the opportunity to contribute to the evolution of the tool!